 In the short-term, the stock market hits rough patches that can lead to serious portfolio declines.
 In the long-run, the stock market has historically provided very strong returns.
 The chart below highlights this well by looking at the one year range of outcomes for an all-stock portfolio in green, all bonds in blue, and a 50/50 stock-bond mix in grey over 1 year, 5 year, 10 year, and 20 year rolling time periods.
 As you can see, the longer your holding period, the better your investment outcomes have been.
+Stay invested.
+But sometimes it’s hard to do when the news isn’t great, which is why learning about protecting your portfolio from the news is crucial.

 You need to stay invested through the rough patches in order to make money.